imrefazekas/harcon-radiation/README.md

 Serves well when dynamic extension or ability to publish services on-the-fly is a requirement.
 The Nimesis Will hold only 1 definition as reference.
 When a new definition incomes, the previous one will be destructed.

+Calling the function _'reshape'_ will remove the published entity.

 Note: this feature is serving special purposes, use it with adequate caution.